Insulin NPH and Insulin Regular

-Novolin 70/30 vials: Store unopened vials in refrigerator between 2°C and 8°C (36°F to 46°F) until product expiration date or at room temperature ≤25°C (≤77°F) for up to 42 days; do not freeze; keep away from heat and sunlight.
-Once punctured (in use), store vials at room temperature ≤25°C (≤77°F) for up to 42 days (this includes any days stored at room temperature prior to opening vial); do not refrigerate in-use vials.
+Vials: Store unopened vials in refrigerator between 2°C and 8°C (36°F to 46°F) until product expiration date or at room temperature ≤25°C (≤77°F) for up to 42 days.
+Do not freeze; discard if frozen.
+Keep away from heat and sunlight.
+Once punctured (in use), store vials at room temperature ≤25°C (≤77°F) for up to 42 days; do not refrigerate in-use vials.

-Canadian labeling (not in U.S. labeling): All products: Unopened vials, cartridges, and pens should be stored under refrigeration between 2°C and 8°C (36°F to 46°F) until the expiration date; do not freeze; keep away from heat and sunlight.
+Canadian products: All products: Unopened vials, cartridges, and pens should be stored under refrigeration between 2°C and 8°C (36°F to 46°F) until the expiration date.
+Do not freeze; discard if frozen.
+Keep away from heat and sunlight.
 Once punctured (in use), Humulin vials, cartridges, and pens should be stored at room temperature <25°C (<77°F) for up to 4 weeks.
 Once punctured (in use), Novolin ge vials, cartridges, and pens may be stored for up to 1 month at room temperature <25°C (<77°F) for vials or <30°C (<86°F) for pens/cartridges; do not refrigerate.

 Alpha-Lipoic Acid: May enhance the hypoglycemic effect of Antidiabetic Agents.
 Monitor therapy